 The following lists show the added extended mnemonics for POWER family and PowerPC.
 The assembler places all POWER family and PowerPC extended mnemonics in the POWER family/PowerPC intersection area if their basic mnemonics are in this area.
 Extended mnemonics are separated for POWER family and PowerPC only for migration purposes.
-See Extended Instruction Mnemonics Overview for more information.
+See Chapter 6, "Extended Instruction Mnemonics," on page 87 for more information.